NUG30/homework-1-htanakaofficial/README.md

-# homework-1-htanakaofficial
+# About Assignment1_INCOMPLETE.ipynb ...

-Assignment1.ipynb is the completed assignment.
+Assignment1_INCOMPLETE.ipynb is not the final submission, and can be ignored.
-I do not know how to remove Assignment1_INCOMPLETE.ipynb
+>Unfortunately, I can not figure out how to remove Assignment1_INCOMPLETE.ipynb from the repository
+>>Please grade Assignment1.ipynb.